maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

                -> reweight_entity(cfs_rq_of(se), se, shares);
 ```

+> The code has been a bit simplified to show a clearer picture.

 So, the next question is: how a runqueue is populated?
 When a new task is added do a runqueue?

----

 ### Runqueues population